What Is a Content Relevance Score? How It Works and Why It Matters

 Citation → Your page appears as a cited source

-This is why the “Chunk Retrieval” step is where content relevance dominates.
-My study found that topic match — whether your content is actually about what the user asked — is the gate that determines citation, not structural readiness.
-But if your content is relevant and your site fails at the first step (crawlability), you're invisible anyway.
+Chunk Retrieval is where content relevance dominates.
+Our research found that topic match - whether your content is actually about what the user asked - is the gate that determines citation, not structural readiness.
+But if your content is relevant and your site fails at the first step (crawlability), you are invisible anyway.
+This is why Technical Health stays in the score, just with a smaller weight than we originally thought.

-What Signals Correlate With Higher Scores
+Which Signals Correlate With Higher Technical Health Scores

 SignalPresentAbsentDifference